PER Statistics

 A score below 70 is below-average performance

-A score below 60 is considered a significant under-performer
+A score below 60 is considered a significant

 The PER methodology has also developed the Most Valuable Player Efficiency Rating (MVPER) award which measures the top MVP performer within the league each year.
 This measure considers the outstanding player for any given season who had the greatest impact within the league.
 It combines both strong individual performance – measured by the Individual PER – with his contributions to team wins when that player competed.
 This MVPER measure therefore combines both individual skills and winning intangible into overall player performance score.